The QCD Adler function and the muon $g-2$ anomaly from renormalons: Resurgent Adler function

-\paragraph{\bf Resurgent Adler function.} In Ref.~\cite{Maiezza:2021mry}, we resummed the IR renormalon contribution to the QCD Adler function using the Borel-Ecalle resummation of Refs.~\cite{Bersini:2019axn,Maiezza:2019dht}.
+In Ref.~\cite{Maiezza:2021mry}, we resummed the IR renormalon contribution to the QCD Adler function using the Borel-Ecalle resummation of Refs.~\cite{Bersini:2019axn,Maiezza:2019dht} -- see the appendices~\ref{app:Synthesis}, \ref{ODE_RES} and~\ref{Detail_RRGE_Adler} for more details on the resurgent approach.
 After resuming the renormalons using the new framework, the expression for the Adler function features three arbitrary constants: one constant $c_1$ parametrizing simple pole ambiguity due to the first non-zero renormalon; another constant $C$ stemming from the Borel-Ecalle resummation of quadratic renormalons; a constant $K$ related to the $n!$ behavior in the perturbative series~\cite{Beneke:1998ui}, which in the case of renormalons and unlike instantons~\cite{Lipatov:1976rb}, cannot be determined using semiclassical methods~\cite{tHooft:1977xjm}.
-The inability to determine those constants from first principles is a well-known problem, and it has been recently linked to foundational issues to construct an unambiguous QFT starting from the free fields~\cite{Maiezza:2020qib}.
+The inability to determine those constants from first principles is a well-known problem.
+It has been recently linked to foundational issues to construct an unambiguous QFT starting from the free fields~\cite{Maiezza:2020qib}.

 The original fermion bubble graph contribution to the Adler function was calculated in Ref.~\cite{Neubert:1994vb}.
 In Ref.~\cite{Maiezza:2021mry}, we rewrote the fermion bubble graph contribution of Ref.~\cite{Neubert:1994vb} such that the pole structure of the Borel transform was apparent.
-After applying the Borel-Ecalle resummation of Refs.~\cite{Bersini:2019axn,Maiezza:2019dht}, the transseries expression of the Adler function is of the form
+After applying the Borel-Ecalle resummation of Refs.~\cite{Bersini:2019axn,Maiezza:2019dht}, the transseries expression of the Adler function is of the form.

 where $a_p =1+ \mathcal{O}(\beta_1/\beta_0^2)$.
 The function $D_0(Q)$ contains the perturbative expression up to $\mathcal{O}(\alpha_s^4)$ shown in Eq.~\eqref{Adlerpert} and is given by:

 where $D_{K}(Q)\propto \sum_{n=0}^{\infty}K\,\beta_0^n\, \alpha_s^{n+1}n!$.
 Following the formalism of Ref.~\cite{CostinBook}, we then regularize the $n!$ divergence in $D_K$ by taking the Cauchy principal value for the Laplace integral such that